thoughtspile/banditypes/README.md

 ## Acknowledgements

 [Superstruct](https://github.com/ianstormtaylor/superstruct) was a major influence on banditypes with its modular design; shout out to [Ian Storm Taylor](https://twitter.com/ianstormtaylor) and all the contributors.
 I also borrowed superstruct's test suite.

-[Typed](https://github.com/brielov/typed/) by [Gabriel Vaquer](https://twitter.com/brielov) is another tiny validator that showed me it _is_ possible to deliver the same feature set in a minimal package.

 ## License